cs1234500000/lsm-tree/README.md

 # lsm-tree
-An example of basic lsm-tree implementation in Rust
+A simple implementation of lsm-tree